Reel-to-reel audio tape recording: Quality aspects

 The track width is one of two major machine factors controlling SNR, the other being tape speed.
 S/N ratio varies directly with track width, due to the Gaussian nature of tape noise; doubling the track width doubles the SNR.
 With good electronics and comparable heads, 8-track cartridges should have half the signal-to-noise ratio of quarter-track " tape at the same speed, 3 3/4 ips.

 Tape formulation affects the retention of the magnetic signal, especially high frequencies, the frequency linearity of the tape, the SNR, and optimum AC bias level.

 Backing material type and thickness affect the tensile strength and elasticity of the tape, which affect wow-and-flutter and tape stretch; stretched tape will have a pitch error, possibly fluctuating.
-Backing material also affects quality aspect, not related to audio quality.
+Backing material also affects quality aspects, not related to audio quality.
 Typically, acetate is used for cheaper tape, and Mylar for more expensive tape.
 Acetate tends to break under conditions that Mylar would survive, though possibly stretch.
 The quality of the oxide's binder is also important, for it was common with old tape for the oxide and backing to separate.

 In the 1980s, several manufacturers produced certain tape formulations blending polyurethane and polyester as backing material, which tended to absorb humidity over many years in storage and partially deteriorate.
 This problem would only be discovered after an archived tape was opened and required to be played again, after possibly a decade or less on the shelf.
 The deterioration resulted in a softening of the backing material, making it gooey and sticky, which quickly clogged up tape guides and heads of the reproducer.
 This phenomenon is known as sticky-shed syndrome and can be temporarily reversed by baking the tape at a low temperature for several hours to dry it.
 The restored tape may then be played normally for several days or weeks, but will eventually return to a deteriorated state again.

 Print-through, the phenomenon of adjacent layers of tape wound on a reel picking up weak copies of the magnetic signal from each other.
-Print-through on analog tape causes unintended pre- and post-echoes on playback and is generally cannot be removed once it has occurred.
+Print-through on analog tape causes unintended pre- and post-echoes on playback and generally cannot be removed once it has occurred.
 In professional half-track use, post-echo is considered less problematic than pre-echo, as the echo is largely masked by the signal itself, and therefore tapes stored for long periods are kept tails-out, where the tape must be first wound backward onto a feed spool before playback.